11 Apr

 But for the particular square we want, we do have this lovely relationship that the diagonal is 1.5 times the length of the side, and so we can find the other two corners just as we did for the equilateral triangle, simply using a thread of length d for one arc and 1.5d for the other arc.
 So building a regular octahedron should also be quite feasible.

-We can go a bit further than this.
-If you play around with constructing these squares and triangles, you will find that alternating them completely covers the sphere.
 In other words, there are just twelve points on the surface of the sphere so that each one is a vertex of two equilateral triangles and two squares, alternating.
 That’s a pretty special structure, and it allows the existence of a very strong framework filling space called the oct-tet lattice consisting of alternating octahedra and tetrahedra.

 04 Apr